maratai/craftery/comics.md

 - Alex de Campi and Khai Krumbhaar, eds. *True War Stories: Tales of Deployment from Vietnam to Today*. **Recommended**.
 - Maximilian Uriarte. *Terminal Lance Ultimate Omnibus*.
 Military-typical humor and often NSFW; not for the faint of heart. **Recommended**.

+## Romance: Villainess
+- Seikan, art.
+Story, Nekota.
+Character design, Asahiko. *The Villainess and the Demon Knight*, vols.
+1-4.
+- Touya and Yoimachi, original story and illustration.
+Art by Ren Sakura.
+Adaptation by Shiori Shiono. *The Villainess's Guide to (Not) Falling in Love*.

 # Science fantasy
 - Joss Whedon, writer.
 Karl Moline, penciller.
 Andy Owens, inker.
 Dave Stewart and Michelle Madsen, colorists.
 Michelle Madsen, letterer. *Fray: Future Vampire Slayer*. **Recommended**.